tatianegercina/FinTech/02-Homework/04-Pandas/Instructions/README.md

 #### Rolling Statistics

-1. Plot the rolling standard deviation of the firm's portfolios along with the rolling standard deviation of the S&P 500.
+1. Plot the rolling standard deviation of the various portfolios along with the rolling standard deviation of the S&P 500 (consider a 21 day rolling window).
 Does the risk increase for each of the portfolios at the same time risk increases in the S&P?

 2. Construct a correlation table for the algorithmic, whale, and S&P 500 returns.
 Which returns most closely mimic the S&P?